An Anti-Bubble Blue Chip With Upside Potential

 Whether or not a company's 10 and 15-year rolling returns over the past 34 years have beaten the S&P 500 (a test of quality)

-BTI scores 78% exceptional dependability due to
+BMY scores 78% exceptional dependability due to

 Very safe dividend